How Much Does a Soccer Ball Weigh?

 What are the different types of soccer balls?

-There are five main types of soccer balls, size 1 through size 5 soccer balls.
-The smaller sizes are kid soccer balls while the largest size, the size 5 soccer ball, is the official size soccer ball for FIFA matches.
-There are also smart soccer balls and indoor soccer balls.
+There are five main types of soccer balls: sizes 1 through 5.
+The smaller sizes are kid soccer balls, while the largest, size 5, is the official size soccer ball for FIFA matches.
+There are also smart soccer balls, indoor soccer balls, beach soccer balls, and soccer tennis balls.

 How can I learn more about the game?